-- 28. The intake entity must acknowledge receipt of all Adult Protective Services referrals in the ARTT on the same day the referral packet is received.
+- 29. The intake entity must acknowledge receipt of all APS referrals in the ARTT on the same day the referral packet is received.
 If the referral was not entered in the ARTT prior to the referral packet being received, the intake entity must contact the protective investigator that made the referral.
 Once the referral is entered in the ARTT, the intake entity must acknowledge receipt of the referral in the ARTT.
 If the referral is being acknowledged one or more days after the packet was received, the date the referral packet was received must also be entered in the "Aging Network" tab in the ARTT.
-All appropriate entries in the ARTT must be made (see #19). - 29.
-The intake entity will confirm receipt of a faxed referral packet by contacting the Department of Children and Families office via telephone or email the same day the referral packet is received.
-Email messages must only refer to the abuse report number and must not include the name or Social Security number of the referral. - 30.
+All appropriate entries in the ARTT must be made (see #20). - 30.
+The intake entity will confirm receipt of a faxed referral packet by contacting the DCF office via telephone or email the same day the referral packet is received.
+Email messages must only refer to the abuse report number and must not include the name or SSN of the referral. - 31.
 A 701B comprehensive assessment must be completed in person within 72 hours of receipt of the ARTT referral packet for high-risk referrals received during business hours.
-For high-risk referrals received after business hours, the 72 hours begins when the phone call from Adult Protective Services is received.
-A 701A or a 701B must be completed within 14 calendar days for intermediate and low-risk referrals. - 31.
+For high-risk referrals received after business hours, the 72 hours begins when the phone call from APS is received.
+A 701S, 701A, or 701B assessment must be completed within 14 calendar days for intermediate and low-risk referrals. - 32.
 CCE co-payments for services will be waived for high-risk referrals during the first 31 days of service or until the vulnerable adult's crisis situation has been resolved as determined by the CCE Lead Agency and APS staff.